 Identifying the key driver

-The effect of the stronger dollar
+Effect of stronger dollar

-Comparison to the broader market
+Comparison to broader market

 In 2015, Noble Energy underperformed the SPDR S&P 500 ETF (SPY).
 Whereas the S&P 500 remained almost flat, Noble Energy lost ~29%.

 Noble Energy has good quality oil and gas reserves and efficient and very low-cost production capacity.
 Unfortunately, its recent reserve acquisitions came with a heavy price tag, which diluted shareholders’ equity and increased its leverage.
 Also, the acquisitions may have been poorly timed, as crude oil prices have been following a downtrend continuously since.
 The key for Noble Energy is that energy prices exit this cyclical bear market.